-A 24-year-old motorist drove after a fleeing cyclist because she wanted to hit him, the Invercargill District Court was told.
+A 24-year-old motorist drove after a fleeing cyclist because she wanted to hit him, the Invercargill District Court was told yesterday.

-Billy-Jo Sherborne appeared before Judge Phil Moran on October 4 and admitted assault using a vehicle as a weapon, common assault and threatening to do grievous bodily harm on October 5 last year.
+Billy-Jo Sherborne appeared before Judge Phil Moran and admitted assault using a vehicle as a weapon, common assault and threatening to do grievous bodily harm on October 5 last year.

 Police prosecutor Sergeant Glen McMurdo said an altercation occurred at a Riverton pub and afterwards, while Sherborne was in her car, one of the people involved rode past on his bicycle and they began arguing.

 Sherborne yelled she was going to get him and chased him with her vehicle, Mr McMurdo said.

 She drove up on to the footpath after he rode behind a concrete wall and she screamed at him to come out.
 When he asked if she would run him over, she said she would, Mr McMurdo said.

 The cyclist biked towards Sherborne's friends, who were in another car, in an attempt to reach safety but Sherborne chased him and almost collided with the other vehicle.
 After the man threw his bike at Sherborne's car, she drove on to the footpath and smashed through a fence to hit him but he threw his bike at the car again.

 Sherborne ran over the bike, got out of the vehicle and ran towards the cyclist swinging her fists but he avoided her and grabbed her car keys, Mr McMurdo said.
 The man then fled the scene and contacted police.

 Sherborne told police she had been trying to scare the man but not run him over.
 She said she had "lost it" because of comments he and his friends had made.
 She was remanded on bail to November 12 for sentence.